 - MAK meetings are held only in presence of the absolute majority of members.
 The chair, or in the chair's absence the vice-chair, presides over the meeting.

-- MAK meetings are open to the members of the Executive Board, but they do not hold any voting rights; the representative of the Executive Board providing a liaison between the MAK and the Executive Board must attend each MAK meeting, but s/he does not hold voting rights.
+- MAK meetings are open to the members of the Executive Board, but they do not hold any voting rights; the representative of the Executive Board providing a liaison between the MAK and the Executive Board or another Executive Board member must attend each MAK meeting, but s/he does not hold voting rights.